marcanuy/simpleit-hugo-theme/exampleSite/content/foo-first-level-section/foo-second-level/foo-third-level/page-at-foo-third-level.md

 ---
-title: "Page at section level"
+title: "Page at nested section third level"
 date: "2018-08-06"
 subtitle: 'I am the subtitle'
 description: 'I am the description used at head meta and footer description'